The Benefit of Purchasing a System Versus a Single Unit

 You may qualify for a federal tax credit.

-A number of tax credits for residential energy efficiency have been renewed, and are available for purchases made in 2016, as well as retroactive to purchases made in 2015.
+A number of tax credits for residential energy efficiency have been renewed, and are available for purchases made in 2020, as well as retroactive to purchases made in 2018 and 2019.
 ENERGY STAR products eligible for tax credits are independently certified to save energy, save money, and protect the environment.
 The total credit can be as much as $500.
-It only applies to an existing home and it must be your principal residence.
+It only applies to an existing home, which must be your principal residence.
 New construction and rentals do not apply.

 Replacing an air conditioner and a furnace at the same time is going to be expensive.
 However, based on the information given, replacing your furnace and air conditioner at the same time is smart and cost-effective.
 It will save you money in the future by lowering your energy bills, reducing repairs, and minimizing installation costs.
 Your comfort level will increase year-round when you get the best performance possible out of your system and better maintain the temperature and humidity levels in your home.

-This post was originally featured on the Lennox Comfort Matters blog.
+This post was adapted from one on the Lennox Comfort Matters blog.